What happened to CRB checks?

-You don't have to use the umbrella bodies listed above.
-Your local authority may have a preferred umbrella body, or if your organisation is an activity club (eg football, karate, chess) you may find that your national body already is an umbrella body or can recommend one.
+You don't have to use the organisations listed above.
+Your local authority may have a preferred umbrella body.
+Or if your club is for a specific activity (eg football, karate, or dance) which has a membership organisation, you may find that the national organisation already is an umbrella body or can recommend one.
 Or you could use an independent umbrella organisation, for example:

-To find a suitable umbrella body, you can use the tool on the DBS section of the GOV.UK web site:
+Or you can use the tool on the DBS section of the GOV.UK web site to find a suitable umbrella body:

-For a detailed breakdown of which staff members require a DBS check, see our article Who needs a DBS check? which includes a handy flow-chart for out of school clubs, which has been prepared specially for us by SAFE CIC.
+For a detailed breakdown of which staff members require a DBS check, including a handy flow-chart for out of school clubs, which has been prepared specially for us by SAFE CIC, see:

-To find out more about whether you can re-use existing DBS checks for your staff, and how often they need renewing, see our article DBS checks for staff.
+To find out more about whether you can re-use existing DBS checks for your staff, and how often they need renewing, see: